Federal Aviation Administration (FAA), DOT.

 Safety Analysis (§ 35.15)

 We proposed to revise § 35.15(c) to require the identification of propeller critical parts, and that applicants establish the integrity of these parts using the standards in proposed § 35.16.
-Section 35.15(c) refers to the failure of these parts as primary failures of “certain single elements”.
+Section 35.15(c) refers to the failure of Start Printed Page 4039these parts as primary failures of “certain single elements”.
 We recognize that a meaningful numerical estimate of the reliability of these parts is not possible, since over 100 million hours of service history on a part design would be needed to directly meet the probability requirements of the regulation.
 Current regulations accommodate this inability to provide a meaningful estimate by stating that these failures cannot be “sensibly” estimated in numerical terms.

 Propeller Critical Parts (New § 35.16)